 Electoral Research at POLYAS

-Cryptography and System Architecture
+Cryptography and System Architecture of CORE 3.0

 The Research Project FlexiVote

 POLYAS worked in cooperation with TU Darmstadt and Micromata GmbH on the research project FlexiVote.
 FlexiVote is a modular system for democratic elections, which can be individually adjusted to specific demands.